RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/redhawkcoreservices/domains.md

 weight: 40
 ---

 This section covers managing a REDHAWK core services on a per domain context or by type (domain, nodes, waveforms).
-For additional information on managing service configurations and life cycle management, refer to the appropriate section of the AdminService.
+For additional information on managing service configurations and lifecycle management, refer to the appropriate section of the AdminService.

 ### Managing Services for a Domain

 * Reload and restart all services for a domain from current configuration files.

 ```sh
 rhadmin update <Domain Name>
 ```

 * Start all services in a domain

 ```sh
 rhadmin start <Domain Name>